-Adobe’s initial public offering (IPO) occurred on August 19, 1986.
-The company debuted on the NASDAQ stock exchange using the ticker symbol “ADBE.”
+Cisco Systems, Inc.’s initial public offering (IPO) took place on February 16, 1990.
+The company was listed on the NASDAQ stock exchange under the ticker symbol “CSCO.”

 A prospectus is a formal document required by and filed with the Securities and Exchange Commission (SEC) that provides details about an investment offering to the public.
-You can find Adobe’s Prospectus here.
+You can find Cisco’s Prospectus here.

 Company Overview & History